Weardale Way Section 6 (White Kirkley to Wolsingham)

 Description

-With the exception of a mine at Sunnyside, Harehope Gill Lead Mine was the furthest east in the dale and is the last site to be encountered on the trail.
-Beyond the mine, the route passes a diversion to the previously mentioned Wise Eel Bridge, only a short distance away, and skirts the former limestone quarries at Broadwood and Harehope.
-On reaching an access road it turns sharply uphill to begin the ascent to Sunnyside Edge, passing through West Biggins Farm along the way.
+With the exception of another mine at Sunnyside, Harehope Gill Lead Mine was the furthest east in the dale and is the last lead mining site to be visited on the trail.
+Beyond the mine, the route passes the diversion to the previously mentioned Wise Eel Bridge before skirting the former limestone quarries at Broadwood and Harehope.
+On reaching an access road it turns sharply uphill to begin the long ascent to Sunnyside Edge via West Biggins Farm.

-Persistence is required as the Elephant Trees seem to defy your ability to approach them but eventually the trail steepens to its greatest extent as the top of the escarpment beckons.
-Awaiting you is an endless expanse of heather with the ‘Elephant Trees’ only a short distance away but in the opposite direction.
-The route however, turns east for a relaxing couple of kilometres on a wide, stony track – which turns easily to sticky clay in wet weather.
+Persistence is required as the Elephant Trees seem to defy your approach but eventually the trail kicks up viciously onto the lip of the escarpment.
+What you’ll find is an endless expanse of heather with the ‘Elephant Trees’ only a short distance away, though in the opposite direction.
+With the hard work out of the way, the route turns east on a wide track of sand and stone that turns easily to sticky clay in wet weather.